build-umass/easy-databases/README.md

 ## Dockerfile/Why use Docker

-This Dockerfile specifies an image to which the container is built upon.

-The resulting container lets developers easily use Postgres/Mongo on their local machines while developing without having to install Postgres/Mongo the normal way.
+This project has 2 Dockerfiles, one for mongo, one for postgres.
+Each Dockerfile specifies an image, which is built with `docker build`.
+Developers can use `docker run` to create a container based on an image (if the image has been built).
+The containers allow developers to easily use Postgres/Mongo on their local machines without having to install the databases the normal way.

-This container should not be used in production because it has hardcoded users/passwords to make setup easier and to establish convention.
+The containers should not be used in production because they have hardcoded users/passwords to make setup easier and to establish convention.

+`manage.py` wraps the commands `docker build`, `docker run`, `docker stop` with useful defaults.
+But, you can always call the commands yourself.

 ## Usage

-Building the images from the Dockerfiles that we have setup makes it easier for you to use Docker.
-After the images are built, you can immediately start working with the databases that are created within the container.

-Please note that an image only has to be built once (only have to run `./manage.py build <mongo/postgres>` once).
+- Build an image with `./manage.py build <postgres/mongo>`.
+You only need to build an image once.
+- Create a container based on an image with `./manage.py run <postgres/mongo>`
+- Stop the container with `./manage.py stop <postgres/mongo>`
+- Connecting to a database within a container is explained at the top of the README.

 ### Databases